 Neuron .NET adapters ship with Neuron ESB.
 They are built using the Neuron Adapter Interfaces and API.
 All Neuron .NET adapters are installed and loaded from \Adapters folder located at the root of the Neuron ESB program installation directory.
-When writing custom adapters, they must be copied to the Adapters folder so that they may be registered with Neuron ESB.
+When writing custom adapters, they must be copied to the Adapters folder.

 The following Neuron .NET Adapters can be installed during setup:

 |File Adapter||Supports polling a folder and Folder change events for messages to publish.
 Supports writing messages to a folder.||Publish, Subscribe|

 |FTP/FTPS Adapter||Supports polling an FTP site/folder and for messages to publish.
 Supports writing messages to an FTP site/folder.||Publish, Subscribe|

 |MSMQ Adapter||Supports polling MSMQ for messages to publish.
 Supports writing message to a queue||Publish, Subscribe|